UK Bungalow Extensions

-A bungalow refurbishment or extension is a good opportunity to improve its performance as well as the look of the property, putting your ideas at the forefront of your home.
+A rear bungalow extension is a good opportunity to improve its performance as well as the look of the property, putting your ideas at the forefront of your home.

 A rear bungalow extension can be adapted to suit anyone’s needs and can present you with some really great design opportunities and ideas.

-Extending or developing a bungalow can create a very valuable property.
+Creating a bungalow extension can create a very valuable property.
 Planners are often very accommodating when it comes to those looking to get a bungalow extension.

 Bungalow Extension Ideas

-Whether you’re considering side return extension or rear bungalow extension ideas, it will provide you with the perfect space for an open plan living area.
+Whether you’re considering side return extension or rear bungalow extension ideas, bungalow extensions will provide you with the perfect space for an open plan living area.

 However, you will have to consider what your new rear or side return bungalow extension will be used for.
-Rooms that will be visible from the road for example, will need more consideration in terms of suitable glazing options and lighting schemes.
+A bungalow extension that will be visible from the road for example, will need more consideration in terms of suitable glazing options and lighting schemes.

 You want your bungalow extension to enhance your living space but also be practical.
 For example, a new bedroom next to a noisy kitchen is clearly not ideal.

-You will want any social spaces leading off in one direction, creating separate areas or ‘wings’ in place of two storeys.
+You will want any social spaces in your bungalow extension leading off in one direction, creating separate areas or ‘wings’ in place of two storeys.
 You will also want to consider natural light and low rooflines as part of your rear bungalow extension ideas.

-For bungalows, a flat roof extension is often the ideal solution.
+For bungalow extensions, a flat roof design is often the ideal solution.
 It will connect to your existing bungalow beneath the eaves.
 Introducing a flat roof is one of the simplest solutions but it needs to be handled carefully so it doesn’t look out of place with your existing structure.

 The bungalow extension will be self-supporting so no extra support will be required from the existing building.
 The bungalow extension can be attached to the existing house but this option is often trickier to achieve.

-It’s also possible to have a new flat roof join at the same level as the existing eaves.
+It’s also possible to have a new flat roof join at the same level as the existing eaves in your bungalow extension.
 However this can be tricky to achieve structurally and can make the joining look a bit awkward in your bungalow extension.

 The flat roof would be added as a stand-alone element, with the new roof slid under the existing eaves.
 This would be the most successful way in which to install a new flat roof if that’s one of your bungalow rear extension ideas.

 A monopitch roof can be used to fall toward the existing eaves of your bungalow extension, and they can also help increase the area of glazing.
 A monopitch, ideally, will sit independently of your existing roof.

 Don’t be afraid to change your current arrangement.
-Identify the parts of your bungalow with the best views and use this as a starting point of where your extension should go.
+Identify the parts of your bungalow with the best views and use this as a starting point to think of bungalow rear extension ideas.